thedac/charm-neutron-gateway/README.md

 Quantum provides flexible software defined networking (SDN) for OpenStack.

-This charm is designed to be used in conjunction with the 'quantum-agent' charm (and the rest of the OpenStack related charms in the charm store) to virtualized the network that Nova Compute instances plug into.
+This charm is designed to be used in conjunction with the rest of the OpenStack related charms in the charm store) to virtualized the network that Nova Compute instances plug into.

 Its designed as a replacement for nova-network; however it does not yet support all of the features as nova-network (such as multihost) so may not